yihalem123/solace-senior-dev-take-home/task-A/DEPLOYMENT.md

    - Check KMS key policy
    - Ensure Lambda role has decrypt permissions

+5. **"Invalid encrypted data" Error**
+   - Ensure the encrypted data is base64-encoded (AWS CLI format)
+   - Verify the KMS key ID matches the one used for encryption
+   - Check that the file was uploaded correctly to S3

 ### Debug Mode

 Enable detailed logging in the Lambda function by adding more print statements to `handler.py`.